-A little easier to consume than Malcolm and Pointings’ text, McCracken et al have put together a clear and methodical guide to the statutory nuisance legal process and mechanisms.
+A little easier to consume than Malcolm and Pointings’ text, McCracken and Pareira have put together a clear and methodical guide to the statutory nuisance legal process and mechanisms.
 It is now on it’s third edition, published in 2012.

 The format follows the legal process from service through to appeal and costs.
 It offers a different style of text than Malcolm and Pointings’ book, containing less information on the background and origins of statutory nuisance; and less guidance as on interpretation and the individual nuisances.
 However, it is much more accessible and well set-out.
 Highly recommended.

 Statutory Nuisance: Law and Practice by Rosalind Malcolm and John Pointing

 There are separate chapters relating to each subsection of nuisance as well as detailed information relating to historial background, evidence and legal process.

 Packed throughout with references to cases it provides, with a few exceptions, a strong and reliable interpretation of the law.
 Whilst the latest changes to associated legislation, such as that relating to anti-social behaviour, are not yet mentioned it is an extremely useful reference book for any practitioner.
 The book is much more academic in style than McCracken’s.